 1. Contact Your Bank or Find an SBA Approved Bank

 Only approved Small Business Administration lender banks can accept applications for PPP.
-Click here to see a list of SBA lender banks.
 If your regular bank is not an approved SBA lender, contact an approved bank immediately to open a relationship prior to sending in your applications.

 2. Calculate Your Maximum Loan Amount